kalebbennaveed/clar-splat/README.md

 |               └── dataparser_transforms.json # This file contains the transform that transforms from "Data" frame to "Nerfstudio" frame (which is typically a unit box)
 ```

 Change the config path in both si_run.py and visualize.py under the dasc-lab if condition.
-Now is the time you can finally perform filtering using our formulated cbf QP.
+Now is the time you can finally perform filtering using our formulated CBF QP.

 ```
 python3 si_run.py